dober-man/secure-k8s-gw-ce/README.md

 2. Give script exe permissions (chmod +x xc-k8s-setup.sh)
 3. Run xc-k8s-setup.sh

+### Script Overview
+The xc-config-k8s.sh script performs the following tasks:

+* Validates and sets up the necessary Kubernetes ServiceAccounts, Roles, and RoleBindings.
+* Generates and applies secure configurations for Kubernetes.
+* Validates the generated YAML files to ensure they are well-formatted.
+* Manages ServiceAccount tokens, including generating tokens with extended expiration.

 ## Extract kubeconfig file content for use in XC Console "Service Discovery" definition.
 1. In $HOME directory run: cat ./kubeconfig